United States Third Fleet: World War II

-The Third Fleet was originally formed during World War II on 15 March 1943 under the command of Admiral William F. Halsey.
-Its on-shore headquarters at Pearl Harbor, Hawaii was established on 15 June 1944.
-The ships of the Third Fleet also formed the basis of the Fifth Fleet, formed on 26 April 1944, which was the designation of the "Big Blue Fleet" when under the command of Admiral Raymond A. Spruance.
-(Note: The "Big Blue Fleet" was the name given to the main fleet of the U.S. Navy in the Pacific.
+The Third Fleet was originally formed on 15 March 1943, during World War II, as the mobile element of Admiral William F. Halsey's South Pacific Area forces.
+For just over a year this fleet, consisting mainly of older surface vessels and amphibious units, supported by land-based aircraft, advanced up the Solomon Islands from Guadalcanal toward the Japanese base at Rabaul.
+Once the Solomons operation came to a conclusion the fleet was reconceived: on 15 June 1944 a new headquarters was established ashore, at Pearl Harbor, Hawaii, and the ships of the larger Fifth Fleet, the command of Admiral Raymond A. Spruance, (Note: The "Big Blue Fleet" was the name given to the main fleet of the U.S. Navy in the Pacific.
 The term stems from pre-war planning, called the "color plans" because each nation included was given a color code name.
 In these plans for potential conflicts, the British Royal Navy was "Red," the German Navy was "Black," and so forth.
 The Imperial Japanese Navy was termed the "Orange Fleet," while the U.S. fleet was the "Blue Fleet".
-The "Big Blue Fleet" was the massive fleet that the U.S. Navy anticipated it would field to win a war with Japan and which it thought largely would come into being by late 1943 or early 1944.)
-Spruance and Halsey alternated command of the fleet for major operations, allowing the other admiral and his staff time to plan for subsequent operations.
-A secondary benefit was confusing the Japanese into thinking that there were actually two separate fleets as the fleet designation flipped back and forth.
+The "Big Blue Fleet" was the massive fleet that the U.S. Navy anticipated it would field to win a war with Japan and which it thought largely would come into being by late 1943 or early 1944.) which included most of the newest ships in the Navy, were incorporated into the Third Fleet.
+Halsey commanded this force (by this time known as the "Big Blue Fleet") through the Palau and Philippine Campaigns, then transferred it back to Spruance (once again becoming the Fifth Fleet) for the Iwo Jima and Okinawa Campaigns, before settling again on Halsey, who directed it through the final aerial offensive campaign against the Japanese Home Islands.
+This alternating command system gave the senior staffs of the two admirals the chance to plan operations in closer cooperation with Admiral Nimitz' theater staff in Hawaii.
+A secondary benefit was that it helped confuse the Japanese into thinking that there were actually two separate fleets deployed against them as the fleet designation flipped back and forth.